Biden raises the stakes with the biggest gamble of his presidency

 On a day of high drama with numerous deadlines looming — including the governor’s race in Virginia on Tuesday — Biden had a few hours before boarding Air Force One to depart on a consequential foreign trip that includes meeting with Pope Francis, attempting to make progress on climate change and renewing efforts to show that democracy can work.

-Senior White House officials and top congressional aides spent the early hours Thursday morning scrambling to complete the text of a 1,684-page piece of social spending legislation.
-They hoped that $1.75 trillion bill might unlock opposition to quickly voting on a separate $1.2 trillion infrastructure plan, but the fate of both signature bills remained uncertain.
+Senior White House officials and top congressional aides spent the early hours Thursday morning scrambling to complete the text of a 1,684 page-piece of the social spending bill.
+They hoped that $1.75 trillion legislation might unlock opposition to quickly voting on a separate $1.2 trillion infrastructure plan, but the fate of both signature bills remained uncertain.
 The House abandoned plans to move ahead on the infrastructure package late Thursday, punting until next week.

-“We badly need a vote on both of these measures,” Biden pleaded in the caucus meeting earlier in the day, adding: “I need you to help me.
+“We badly need a vote on both of these measures,” Biden pleaded in the caucus meeting earlier in the day, adding, “I need you to help me.
 I need your votes.”

 He reached for history, saying that what would be achieved through the two plans would be greater and more significant than the combined efforts of Franklin D. Roosevelt and Lyndon B. Johnson.

-Biden’s agenda — and in many ways, his presidency — has teetered on the verge of catastrophe in recent weeks, before he and Democratic congressional leaders slowly started to resolve intraparty conflicts that have been a stain on their tenure helming the federal government.
-How and whether Biden can navigate a Congress that Democrats have only nominal control over, with razor thin majorities in both chambers, has been one of the enduring questions over his first nine months in office.
+Biden’s agenda — and in many ways his presidency — has teetered on the verge of catastrophe in recent weeks, before he and Democratic congressional leaders slowly started to resolve intraparty conflicts that have been a stain on their tenure helming the federal government.
+How and whether Biden can navigate a Congress that Democrats have only nominal control over, with razor-thin majorities in both chambers, has been one of the enduring questions over his first nine months in office.

 For Biden, the revised plan held the potential to show strength after months in which even his allies felt he was projecting weakness.
 Amid all of his challenges, his presidency at times has felt rudderless to some supporters.